prometheus/client_python/docs/content/exporting/pushgateway.md

 The [Pushgateway](https://github.com/prometheus/pushgateway)
 allows ephemeral and batch jobs to expose their metrics to Prometheus.
+Since Prometheus may not be able to scrape such a target, the targets can push their metrics to a separate instance of the Pushgateway, which then exposes these metrics to Prometheus.

 ```python
 from prometheus_client import CollectorRegistry, Gauge, push_to_gateway